som-shahlab/tte-pretraining/src/tests/README.md

-# 3D pretrained image model for training/inference with examples
+# Unit Test for 3D pretrained image model for training/inference

 ### out-of-the-box inference and adaptation